Gwyneth Paltrow ski lawsuit: When skiers collide, who is at fault?

 "In this trial, Sanderson says he was the downhill skier and she ran into him from behind, and she says exactly the opposite — that she was skiing along and he plowed into her from uphill," Cutt said.

-"So what it's going to come down to is, the jury is going to listen to everybody about the collision itself and the aftermath and decide who they think is credible and who isn't," Cutt said.
+"So what it's going to come down to is, the jury is going to listen to everybody about the collision itself and the aftermath and decide who they think is credible and who isn't," Cutt said before the jury reached its decision.
 "And the fact that it's Gwyneth Paltrow is the big elephant in the room."

 for more features.